JamesHMcKay/jamesmckay-personal-a7bb4/faq.md

       - title: What is your process?
         content: >
           When working in a new domain I like to get a physical view of the data and processes that currently exist.
-From there I try and picture the end goal of the product I going to build.
+From there I picture the end goal.
           While solutions can often be abstract ideas, and remain that way for too long, I like to deliver something early.
 For me getting a prototype product up fast is key.
-It won't be perfect to begin with, but it allows for fast iterations and rapid improvements.
+It won't be perfect to begin with, nor will it solve all the problems, but it allows for fast iterations and rapid improvements.
 I repeat this process until the final product is built, tested and ready to go.
       - title: Can you manage our social media?
         content: >-
           Of course!
 I am happy to manage Twitter, LinkedIn, Instagram, Facebook